-I’m a freelance journalist and editor based in San Antonio.
-My culture reporting, interviews, and reviews have appeared in BOMB, Kirkus Indie Book Reviews, the Onion A.V.
+I’m the editor in chief for the San Antonio Current, San Antonio’s only alternative news source.
+I lead a staff of seven immensely talented writers, editors, and an art director.
+My culture reporting, interviews, and reviews have also appeared in the Guardian, BOMB, Kirkus Indie Book Reviews, the Onion A.V.
 Club (Austin), Spin.com, and Soundcheck Magazine, among other publications.

 Previously, I worked as a government reporter for the Williamson County Sun newspaper, the assistant editor of San Antonio magazine, and the music and film editor of the San Antonio Current.
 I hold a Master of Science in Journalism from Columbia University, New York, NY.